aws-samples/observability-with-amazon-opensearch/README.md

   keyARN: ${MASTER_ARN}
 EOF
 ```
-  - Run the: "eksctl create cluster -f observability-workshop.yaml"
+  - Run the: ```eksctl create cluster -f observability-workshop.yaml
-  - Run the: "observability-aos/scripts/01-build-push.sh", responsible for building and pushing the images to the ECR;
+  - Run the: ```observability-aos/scripts/01-build-push.sh```, responsible for building and pushing the images to the ECR;
   - You must change credentials and endpoint in Fluentbit (/sample-apps/00-fluentBit/kubernetes/fluentbit.yaml);
   - You must change credentials and endpoint in DataPrepper (/sample-apps/01-data-preper/kubernetes/data-preper.yaml)
-  - Run the: "observability-aos/scripts/02-apply-k8s-manifests.sh", responsible for applying the Kubernetes manifests;
+  - Run the: ```observability-aos/scripts/02-apply-k8s-manifests.sh```, responsible for applying the Kubernetes manifests;

 ### Browser
   - Access Sample APP (URL);